Anishinabek Police Service

-The Anishinabek Police Service (APS) is the shared police force for 15 of 40 communities in the Anishinabek Nation (Formerly "Union of Ontario Indians") and 1 community in the Nishnawbe Aski Nation (NAN).
+The Anishinabek Police Service (APS) is the shared police force for 15 of 40 communities in the Anishinabek Nation (formerly "Union of Ontario Indians") and 1 community in the Nishnawbe Aski Nation (NAN).

-Created in 1994, the force has 71 sworn officers and 20 civilian members at 12 detachments serving 16 communities.
+Created in 1994, the force has approximately 100 sworn officers and 50 civilian members at 12 detachments serving 16 communities.

 History

-On March 30, 1992, a five-year Ontario First Nations Policing Agreement was signed by Grand Council of Treaty 3, Nishnawbe Aski Nation, Association of Iroquois & Allied Indians, Anishinabek Nation, Six Nations and the Provincial and Federal Government.
+On March 30, 1992, a five-year Ontario First Nations Policing Agreement was signed by Grand Council of Treaty 3, Nishnawbe Aski Nation, Association of Iroquois and Allied Indians, Anishinabek Nation, Six Nations and the Provincial and Federal Government.

 In 1994, Garden River, Curve Lake, Sagamok and Saugeen First Nations stepped away from the Ontario Provincial Police (OPP) to form the Anishinabek Police Service.
 At this time it was also decided that Garden River would be home to Headquarters because geographically it is situated in the center of the province.